Volunteering in Tanzania with Projects Abroad

 Projects available in Tanzania

-Work alongside local staff at the Projects Abroad Human Rights Office in Arusha and help defend the rights of women and children.
+Volunteer alongside local staff at the Projects Abroad Human Rights Office in Arusha, Tanzania and make a difference by helping to defend the rights of women and children.

-Taking a Midwifery Elective placement in Tanzania means that you will benefit from the guidance of local staff whilst providing invaluable support to mothers and babies.
+Taking a Midwifery Elective placement in Tanzania means that you will earn your course credits, benefit from the guidance of local staff, and provide invaluable support to mothers and babies.

-If you take your Nursing Elective in Tanzania you are sure to find the experience both challenging and rewarding.
-You may witness some conditions you would not normally see in your home country.
+If you take your Nursing Elective in Tanzania, you are sure to find the experience both challenging and rewarding.
+Shadow local staff, build on your nursing experience and experience healthcare practice in a developing country.

 Choose between working in a large government hospital or a small health clinic in Tanzania.
 There are a variety of departments available including HIV, maternity, surgery and paediatrics.

-Help poor and disadvantaged women and their babies while working as a midwife in Tanzania.
+Help disadvantaged women and their babies while working as a midwife in Tanzania.
+As a volunteer, you will gain valuable work experience shadowing skilled local staff.

 Volunteering on a Nursing project in Tanzania will allow you to observe a number of medical conditions whilst working alongside local staff in institutions that suffer from a lack of funding.

-Under the supervision of a professional occupational therapist, gain skills and experience working with individuals who are injured, suffering from an illness or struggling with a disability.
+Volunteer under the supervision of a professional occupational therapist in Tanzania and gain skills and experience working with individuals who are injured, suffering from an illness or struggling with a disability.

-As a volunteer on this project you will be based either in a care centre or rehabilitation centre.
+As a volunteer on this project, you will be based either in a care centre or rehabilitation centre in Tanzania.
 You will work with trained local staff providing support to both children and adults.

 Share your passion for sports with the children of a developing nation.
-Our sports projects are based in Arusha and you may work in either a local primary or secondary school.
+Our volunteer sports projects are based in Arusha and you can work in either a local primary or secondary school.

 Volunteer as a teacher in Arusha or Dar es Salaam.
 Volunteer in primary and secondary schools or schools run by Projects Abroad for the Maasai.